bsnes-emu/bsnes/docs/interface/common.md

 switch to the parent of the current folder.

-Most of the filesystem browser lists the contents of the current directory.
+Most of the filesystem browser lists the contents of the current folder.
 Double-clicking a folder,
-or selecting it and pressing Enter, will switch to showing the contents of that directory.
+or selecting it and pressing Enter, will switch to showing the contents of that folder.
 If the list has keyboard focus, typing any text will jump to the first inem in the list whose name begins with the text you typed.